How much is my house really worth?

 Square Footage- One of the most basic factors, square footage is an important determinant for pricing.
 But, square footage must be used in conjunction with the other variables.
 Many online home estimator resources use square footage as the primary influencer, but this can lead to faulty and uninformed pricing strategies.
 This can also lead to a frustrating experience for the seller.

 Bedrooms & Bathrooms- Along with square footage, the number of bedrooms and bathrooms is a basic starting point for deriving the value of your home.
 And like square footage, it must be considered as only part of the formula.
-Other factors in this category include the size of each bedroom, location of bedrooms, as well as closet and storage space.
+Other factors in this category include the size of each bedroom, the location of bedrooms, as well as closet and storage space.

 Home Style & Amenities- The style of a home can also play a role in the listing strategy.
 This is especially true in specific neighborhoods in Frisco, Plano, McKinney, and Prosper.
 Home amenities such as pools, outdoor kitchen features, media rooms, multiple or split garages, and oversized lots can also add value.